purpleclay/gitz/docs/git/log.md

 ## View the log of any files or folders

-Fine-tune the log history further with the `git.WithPaths` option.
+Fine-tune the log history further with the `WithPaths` option.
 Providing a set of relative paths to any files and folders within the repository will include only commits related to their history.

 ```{ .go .select linenums="1" }
 package main